SPONgE CITY DEVELOPMENT | 18 JUNE 2019

 - Sponge City aesthetics and recreational appeal

-Jan-Kees Goet, Secretary-General Dutch Ministry of Agriculture, Nature and Food Quality, The Netherlands
+– Jan-Kees Goet, Secretary-General Dutch Ministry of Agriculture, Nature and Food Quality

-Harry den Hartog, urban designer and researcher at Tongji University, China
+– Harry den Hartog, urban designer and researcher at Tongji University

-Xiaocun Ruan, Key Expert Sustainable Urban Planning at Europe-China Eco-cities Link project
+– Xiaocun Ruan, Key Expert Sustainable Urban Planning at EC-LINK project

-You are more than welcome to contribute and participate in this upcoming event.
+You are more than welcome to contribute and participate in upcoming Floriade Dialogues.
+Please sign up so we can invite you.

 Date: March 28-2019